layilin/SP23-33852/_texts/sc-page060.md

 > VER.
 119. *Nor let rude hands the knotted grass profane*,\] This is truly a powerful vermifuge; but, uncautiously administered, has often proved mortal.
 The juice of it clarified, is sometimes given; but a decoction of it is greatly preferable.
 Its botanical name is *Spigelia*.

 > VER.
 123. *The cow-itch also save*;\] This extraordinary vine should not be permitted to grow in a Cane-piece; for Negroes have been known to fire the Canes, to save themselves from the torture which attends working in grounds where it has abounded.
 Mixed with melasses, it is a safe and excellent vermifuge.
 Its seeds, which resemble blackish small beans, are purgative.
-Its flower is purple; and its pods, on which the singing brown *Setae* are found, are as large as a full-grown English field-pea.
+Its flower is purple; and its pods, on which the stinging brown *Setae* are found, are as large as a full-grown English field-pea.

+---